zignal

 Apply Sobel edge detection and return the gradient magnitude.

-The result is a new grayscale image (dtype=zignal.Grayscale
+The result is a new grayscale image (dtype=zignal.Grayscale) where

 each pixel encodes the edge strength at that location.